AmanGit010/AmanGit010/README.md

 - 👋 Hi, I’m Amanjot Singh
 - 👀 I’m interested in ...
-Open-source contributions, Application Development
+Open-source contributions, Mobile App Development
 - 🌱 I’m currently learning ...
-DSA, Kotlin.
+DSA, Java.
 - 💞️ I’m looking to collaborate on ...
+Open-Source projects
-- 📫 How to reach me ... twitter - @amantwt329
+- 📫 How to reach me ... twitter - @amanstwt

 <!---
 AmanGit010/AmanGit010 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.